- Achieving Sustainable Site Design through Low Impact Development Practices

 Optimize Energy Use

 With continually increasing demand on the world's fossil fuel resources, concerns for energy independence and security are increasing, and the impacts of global climate change are becoming more evident, it is essential to find ways to reduce energy load, increase efficiency, and maximize the use of renewable energy sources in federal facilities.
 Improving the energy performance of existing buildings is important to increasing our energy independence.
 Government and private sector organizations are increasingly committing to building and operating net zero energy buildings as a way to significantly reduce our dependence on fossil fuel-derived energy.

 Protect and Conserve Water

-In many parts of the country, fresh water is an increasingly scarce resource.
+In many parts of the United States, fresh water is an increasingly scarce resource.
 A sustainable building should use water efficiently, and reuse or recycle water for on-site use, when feasible.
 The effort to bring drinkable water to our household faucets consumes enormous energy resources in pumping, transport, and treatment.
 Often potentially toxic chemicals are used to make water potable.
 The environmental and financial costs of sewage treatment are significant.

 Enhance Indoor Environmental Quality (IEQ)

 The indoor environmental quality (IEQ) of a building has a significant impact on occupant health, comfort, and productivity.
 Among other attributes, a sustainable building maximizes daylighting, has appropriate ventilation and moisture control, optimizes acoustic performance, and avoids the use of materials with high-VOC emissions.
 Principles of IEQ also emphasize occupant control over systems such as lighting and temperature.

 Optimize Operational and Maintenance Practices